The key and whistle are on a hook in my sister’s home, by her front door. Or maybe in the kitchen. She’s not sure.

 This news staggers me.
 The most powerful key and whistle of our entire Kid World and she’s not sure where they are.
 I blame the chlorine.

 Finally, after all these years and all that swimming at our municipal pool, the chlorine has taken its toll on her memory.
-Oh well, it was worth it.
+Oh well, the chlorine-induced memory loss is worth it.

 We lived in The Pool.
 Seriously.
 It was less than two blocks from our small-town Wisconsin home.
 Running barefoot, dodging gravel driveways and scampering over hot blacktop, we could get to The Pool before the door swung shut and Mom knew we were gone.